Academic Research

 Core Requirements for the Degree (All Options)

-Program Requirements for each option can be found in the Student Handbook PDF icon ar_student_handbook_2023-24.pdf
+Program Requirements for each option can be found in the AR Student Handbook

 Behavior Analysis develops students’ skills in conducting behavioral research and providing applied behavior analysis services for children and adults in areas including education, intellectual disabilities, major neurocognitive disorders, and autism spectrum disorders.
 This program is designed to provide the coursework that constitutes part of the requirements for becoming a Board Certified Behavior Analyst.
 Faculty affiliated with this research include Dr. Chris Walmsley.